My first kiss happened at my best friend’s house. It was a Saturday night in April. I was fifteen.

 Romeo and Juliet is a tragic story.
 The tragedy lies in the double suicide, of course, but it also lies in the fact that the two of them don’t have a chance to see if anything can grow from their frantic love.

 A student I once had wrote, “Nothing beautiful has no scars,” and I think about the friendship I have with Celena.
 The two of us met when we were Juliet’s age.
 We have shared so many laughs and secrets and big life events, including a first kiss.
-Brian has her first kiss, too.
+Neal has her first kiss, too.
 “It makes the story of our lives even better!”
 Celena told me when I brought this tidbit up recently.

-I agree, even though I still can’t explain why I did what I did (other than the fact that Brian was wearing that damn Howard Jones T-shirt that night).
+I agree, even though I still can’t explain why I did what I did (other than the fact that Neal was wearing that damn Howard Jones T-shirt that night).
 Sometimes there’s nothing to explain except to sit across the table from one another, share a bag of Chex Mix, and dip candy canes into Cool Whip.
 Two burned, beautiful girls—marked by Romeo.